marioalvesx/DevToDoList/readme.md

 - **Microsoft.EntityFrameworkCore.SQLServer**
 - **Microsoft.EntityFrameworkCore.Design**

-## Communication beetween BackEnd and FrontEnd:
+## Communication between BackEnd and FrontEnd:
-...
+API consumed by Blazor Web Assembly.
+To execute it the api must be running in second plan.

 ## ✨ Show your support
 Give a ⭐️ if this project helped you or inspired you in some way!